-Pursuant to Administrative Directive 9.6, an inmate must first seek informal resolution of the issue.
-If informal resolution is unsuccessful, the inmate must file a Level 1 grievance.
+Pursuant to Administrative Directive Chapter 9.6, an inmate must first seek informal resolution of the issue prior to filing a grievance.
+The appropriate staff member should respond to the written request within fifteen days of receipt of the request.
+If informal resolution is unsuccessful or the staff member fails to respond to the request in a timely manner, the inmate must file a Level 1 grievance.
 The Unit Administrator has thirty business days from receipt of the grievance to respond to it.
-If the Level 1 grievance is denied or if the Unit Administrator fails to timely respond to the grievance, the inmate must appeal the denial or failure to respond to Level 2.
+If the Level 1 grievance is denied or rejected or if the Unit Administrator fails to timely respond to the grievance, the inmate must appeal the denial or failure to respond to Level 2.
 A District Administrator must respond to the Level 2 appeal within thirty business days of receipt of the appeal.
 Level 3 appeals are limited to certain types of grievances relating to department level policy, the integrity of the grievance procedure and untimely responses to Level 2 grievances.
 The Commissioner or his or her designee must respond to a Level 3 grievance appeal within thirty business days of receipt of the appeal.
 See id. at Section 6(A)-(L).

-The plaintiff does not indicate that he engaged in informal resolution or formal resolution of any of his claims, except his claim for early release.
-He says that he filed a grievance which was denied, but does not indicate whether he appealed the denial of the grievance.
-Matters relating to the provision of health services to inmates are grievable and are addressed in Administrative Directive 8.9, entitled Health Services Review.
+Matters relating to the provision of health services to inmates are grievable and are addressed in Administrative Directive Chapter 8.9, entitled Health Services Review.
 See id. at Section 4(K).
 Pursuant to Administrative Directive 8.9, an inmate seeking review of a medical decision regarding the diagnosis or treatment or lack of a diagnosis or treatment of a medical condition, must apply for a Health Services Review by filling out an Inmate Administrative Remedy Form, CN 9602.
-See Administrative Directive 8.9, Sections 10, http://www.ct.gov/doc/LIB/doc/PDF/AD/ad0809.pdf.
+See Administrative Directive Chapter 8.9, Sections 9-11, www.ct.gov/doc/cwp/view.asp?a=1492&Q=450576&docNav=].

-The plaintiff's complaint is dated January 26, 2012, and was received by the court on January 27, 2012.
-Based on the time periods set forth in the Administrative Directives described above, it is apparent that there was insufficient time for plaintiff to have fully exhausted his claims prior to filing this lawsuit.
+The plaintiff states that the defendants did not respond to his administrative remedies.
+The plaintiff's complaint is dated May 14, 2012, and was received by the court on May 17, 2012.
+Considering the date the plaintiff arrived at Bridgeport Correctional Center, March 28, 2012, and the time periods set forth in the Administrative Directives described above, it is apparent that there was insufficient time for plaintiff to have fully exhausted his claims prior to filing this lawsuit.

 The Second Circuit has cautioned the district courts not to dismiss a case sua sponte without first ensuring that plaintiff has notice and an opportunity to be heard.
 See Abbas v.
 Dixon, 480 F.3d 636, 639-40 (2d Cir.
 2007); Snider v.
 Melindez, 199 F.3d 108, 112 (2d Cir.
 1999) (requiring district court to afford prisoner notice and opportunity to demonstrate that he has exhausted his available remedies).
-Accordingly, the Court directs the plaintiff to explain to the Court why this case should not be dismissed for failure to fully exhaust his administrative remedies before filing this action.
-Any such dismissal would be without prejudice to plaintiff re-filing this action after fully exhausting his administrative remedies.
-The plaintiff shall submit his response within thirty (30) days from the date of this order.
-The plaintiff shall attach to his response copies of the documents showing exhaustion of his claims.
-Failure to provide evidence of exhaustion, or evidence of why plaintiff was not required to exhaust his administrative remedies, within the time provided may result in the dismissal of this action without any further notice.
+Accordingly, the Court directs the plaintiff to file a notice explaining to the Court why this case should not be dismissed for failure to fully exhaust his administrative remedies before filing this action.
+Any such dismissal would be without prejudice to plaintiff refiling this action after fully exhausting his administrative remedies.